Bob Casullo: Seahawks

-His first season with the Seahawks, in 2005, was rocky but not without success.
+Casullo began working with the Seahawks in 2005.
 The special teams were plagued by injuries and saw a rotation of injury replacements.
-Casullo had lost former Special Teams Pro Bowler Alex Bannister to another broken collar bone, and the other injuries to WRs, LBs and DB began to eat into his personnel.
-There were also miscues: several fumbles on kick and punt returns, some lost, notably at (certainly not in) the hands of Josh Scobey seemed to portend ill tidings.
-Blown coverages that allowed a kick return for a touchdown in St. Louis versus the hated Rams, and a punt return for a touchdown by Steve Smith in the NFC Championship game threatened to doom the Seahawks greatest season.
-But converted safety Jordan "Big Play Babs" Babineaux forced a fumble on special teams which was recovered by long snapper J. P. Darche to seal the victory in St. Louis.
-There was evidence of an illegal block in the back freeing Steve Smith for the punt returned for a TD, but the officials picked up the flag, surprising and elating the Carolina radio crew.
+Casullo had lost former Special Teams Pro Bowler Alex Bannister to a broken collar bone.
+There were also miscues, including several fumbles on kick and punt returns.
+Blown coverages allowed a kick return for a touchdown in St. Louis versus the Rams, and a punt return for a touchdown by Steve Smith in the NFC Championship game threatened to doom the Seahawks' season.
+But converted safety Jordan Babineaux forced a fumble on special teams which was recovered by long snapper J. P. Darche to seal the victory in St. Louis.
 Josh Brown, who provided his share of game-winning kicks, ultimately tied a franchise record of 8 50+ yard field goals and earned an invite as a Pro Bowl alternate.

 Buccaneers

-On January 19, 2007, Casullo was reunited with Coach John Gruden & hired as the tight ends coach for the Tampa Bay Buccaneers, replacing the departing Ron Middleton.
-He joined the staff immediately and will be part of the coaching staff for the Senior Bowl.
+On January 19, 2007, Casullo was hired by coach John Gruden as the tight ends coach for the Tampa Bay Buccaneers, replacing the departing Ron Middleton.